Tankari- An Offshoot of Sharda Script

 It appeared with the rise of Gupta Empire in early 4th century AD, as the period was marked with material, religious, scientific and literary prosperity.
 The dynasty collapsed in 6th century AD, due to the invasion of the Huns.

-It forms a crucial link between Brahmi and its offshoots and its several different variants like Nagari, Sharda and Siddham appeared in 8th century.
-These variants evolved into other modern scripts like Devnagari, Gurmukhi, Bangali, Tibetan etc.
+It forms a crucial link between Brahmi and its offshoots and its several different variants like Nagari, Sharda and Siddham appeared in the 8th century.
+These variants evolved into other modern scripts like Devanagari, Gurmukhi, Bengali, Tibetan etc.

 It works in the same manner like its predecessor and successors with a difference in shapes and forms only.
 To write quickly and aesthetically the letters became more cursive and symmetric in 4th century AD.
 The script itself had different regional variations throughout the Empire.